-The Fremont maintained a hunting and gathering lifestyle and supplemented their diet by farming; growing corn, beans and squash along the river bottoms.
+The Fremont maintained a hunting and gathering lifestyle and supplemented their diet by farming; growing corn, beans, and squash along the river bottoms.
 Edible native plants included pinon nuts, rice grass and a variety of berries, nuts, bulbs, and tubers.
 Corn was ground into meal on a stone surface (metate) using a hand-held grinding stone (mano.)
-Food was stored in pottery jars or baskets inside small masonary structures, called granaries, which were tucked under small overhangs on narrow ledges.
-Deer, bighorn sheep, rabbits, birds, fish and rodents were hunted using snares, nets, fishhooks, bow and arrow, and the atlatl or throwing stick.
+Food was stored in pottery jars or baskets inside small masonry structures, called granaries, which were tucked under small overhangs on narrow ledges.
+Deer, bighorn sheep, rabbits, birds, fish, and rodents were hunted using snares, nets, fishhooks, bow and arrow, and the atlatl or throwing stick.

 Archeologists have identified several kinds of artifacts that are distinctive to the Fremont people.
 One was a singular style of basketry, called one-rod-and-bundle, which incorporated willow, yucca, milkweed, and other native fibers.
 They also created pottery, mostly graywares, with smooth, polished surfaces or corrugated designs pinched into the clay.

 Unlike the Ancient Puebloans who wore yucca fiber sandals, the Fremont made moccasins from the hide of large animals, such as deer, with the dew claw placed on the sole to act as a hobnail; providing extra traction on slippery surfaces.